-Information on the POD aspects of ICESat was obtained from the GLAS POD document (Rim and Schutz, 2002).
+Information on the POD aspects of ICESat were obtained from the GLAS POD document (Rim and Schutz, 2002).
 For a starting estimate, I used a mass of 950 kg assuming the vehicle had used some maneuvering fuel.
-I'll show 4 graphs to illustrate the component (normal, tangential and cross-track, NTW, Vallado, 2007:165) behavior of the predictions for varying time periods - 2 hours, 1 day, 1 week, and 1 month.
-The NTW components remain valid for highly eccentric orbits should they be considered.
+I'll show 4 graphs to illustrate the component (normal, tangential and cross-track, NTW) behavior of the predictions for varying time periods - 2 hours, 1 day, 1 week, and 1 month.
+This ensures the components remain valid for highly eccentric orbits should they be tested.